 Standard roller chain is available with pitches from 1/2 to 3 inches.
 Chain numbers are determined by multiplying the pitch by 80 (a 1/2 inch pitch chain would be a No. 40 chain).
-A hyphenated 2 suffixed indicates a double strand; a 3, a triple strand, and so on.
+A hyphenated suffix indicates multiple strands.

 Types of Roller Chain

 Utilize their own lube supply and are maintenance-free.
 They are used in applications where lubrication is prohibited due to potential contamination or where accessibility is difficult.

 The most common style uses a sintered (powdered metal porous) bushing containing high-performance lubricant that coats the pin and bushing as the chain heats up.
 When operation is stopped, the lube is absorbed back into the bushing.
 Another style has special seals between the link plates.

 Heavy series chains have a link plate that is the thickness of the next largest ASME chain.
 They are used where space and weight limitations prevent use of larger sizes.
 They are denoted by an “H” in chain nomenclature.
 Super series roller chains carry up to 60 percent greater loads with up to 40 percent greater breaking strengths.

 Double Pitch Chain

 Double pitch, or extended pitch, roller chain has the same dimensions as standard chain, but the pitch is doubled.
 With half the number of pitches, it is lighter, less expensive, and suitable for long center distances.
 It is designated with a 20 preceding a standard roller chain number.